edelooff/variable-scope/content/python/hexagon-tiling.rst

 Drawing a hexagon with aggdraw
 ==============================

 Aggdraw_ is an extension to PIL based on the `Anti-Grain Geometry`_ library which provides anti-aliasing and alpha compositing.
-After installing aggdraw [#install_aggdraw]_ and making few minor adjustments to the script, the resulting hexagon is perfectly smooth along the edges:
+After installing aggdraw [#install_aggdraw]_ and making a few minor adjustments to the script, the resulting hexagon is perfectly smooth along the edges:

 .. code-block:: python
     :linenos: table